-- [20] Schiemann has not previously been sanctioned by the Commission. - [21] Schiemann cooperated with ASC staff during the investigation and admitted liability for his misconduct. - [22] Schiemann submitted that he had contributed to one or both of the Funds and has lost not only his own investment but also the opportunity to recover any of those funds through a
+- [20] Schmidt has not previously been sanctioned by the Commission. - [21] Schmidt cooperated with ASC staff during the investigation and admitted liability for his misconduct.

-- contemplated representative action.
-No evidence of the existence or extent of any such losses was contained in the Settlement Agreement or otherwise provided to us. - [23] Schiemann also submitted that it is a mitigating factor that his contraventions were occasioned without malice and grounded in his well-meaning religious intentions.
-No evidence of Schiemann's intentions was contained in the Settlement Agreement or otherwise provided to us. - [24] Schiemann further submitted that it is a mitigating factor that he acted on the basis of what he believed to be accurate and complete professional legal and financial advice.
-No evidence of the existence or extent of any professional advice regarding Schiemann's disclosure obligations was contained in the Settlement Agreement or otherwise provided to us. - [25] With no evidence before us on those points, we have rejected Schiemann's submissions above with regard to mitigating factors. - [26] Finally, Schiemann submitted that there is no evidence that he had actual knowledge of the losses being incurred by the Funds.
-A lack of actual knowledge of the losses incurred by the Funds, even if established, must be weighed against Schiemann's admitted misconduct.
-In particular, Schiemann was a person who, by virtue of his position of responsibility, admittedly knew how investments of the Funds were promoted and sold.
-Schiemann admittedly knew or ought to have known that misleading statements in the promotional literature for the Funds were being used, and agreed in the Settlement Agreement that these misleading statements would reasonably be expected to have a significant effect on the market price or value of these investments.
-In this context, any lack of actual knowledge of the losses being incurred by the Funds, even if established, would not mitigate Schiemann's underlying and admitted conduct or diminish the need for orders under section 161 of the Act.
+- [22] Schmidt submitted that he had contributed to one or both of the Funds and has lost not only his own investments but also the opportunity to recover any of those funds through a contemplated representative action.
+No evidence of the existence or extent of any such losses was contained in the Settlement Agreement or otherwise provided to us. - [23] Schmidt also submitted that it is a mitigating factor that his contraventions were occasioned without malice and grounded in their well-meaning religious intentions.
+No evidence of Schmidt's intentions was contained in the Settlement Agreement or otherwise provided to us. - [24] Schmidt further submitted that it is a mitigating factor that he acted on the basis of what he believed to be accurate and complete professional legal and financial advice.
+No evidence of the existence or extent of any professional advice regarding Schmidt's disclosure obligations was contained in the Settlement Agreement or otherwise provided to us. - [25] With no evidence before us on those points, we have rejected Schmidt's submissions above with regard to mitigating factors. - [26] Finally, Schmidt submitted that there is no evidence that he had actual knowledge of the losses being incurred by the Funds.
+A lack of actual knowledge of the losses incurred by the Funds, even if established, must be weighed against Schmidt's admitted misconduct.
+In particular, Schmidt was a person who, by virtue of his roles with the Board and DIL, admittedly knew how investments of the Funds were promoted and sold.
+Schmidt admittedly knew or ought to have known that misleading statements in the promotional literature for the Funds were being used, and agreed in the Settlement Agreement that those misleading statements would reasonably be expected to have a significant effect on the market price or value of those investments.
+In this context, we find that any lack of actual knowledge of losses being incurred by the Funds would not mitigate Schmidt's responsibility for his underlying and admitted conduct or the need for orders under section 161.